oleum0/script-collection/accup/README.md

-script that can show accupressure points for some basics diseases.
+script that can show accupressure points for some basic diseases.
 (practice for web scraping using curl and wget)